rifflearning/jitsi-meet-mobile/README.md

     npm i
     node index.js &
     ```
-    you can check if app is running:
+    You can check if app is running:
     ```
     sudo netstat -nlp | grep :4455
     ```
 ### Add nginx config to redirect socket.io to nodejs-emotions server
-- find this part in the nginx config `/etc/nginx/sites-available/[domain].conf`:
+- find this part in the nginx config `/etc/nginx/sites-available/[domain].conf` on aws:
     ```
     #ensure all static content can always be found first
     location ~ ^/(libs|css|static|images|fonts|lang|sounds|connection_optimization|.well-known)/(.*)$